 - 2 tablespoons Worcestershire sauce

 - 1 tablespoon browning sauce, optional

 - 3/4 teaspoon salt

 - 2 cups frozen peas, thawed

 - Place the beef, potatoes, water, carrots, soup, onion, celery, Worcestershire sauce, browning sauce if desired, bouillon granules, garlic, sugar, salt and pepper in a 5- or 6-qt. slow cooker.
-Cover and cook on low for 6-8 hours or until meat is tender.
+Cover and cook on low until meat is tender, 6-8 hours.

 - Combine cornstarch and cold water in a small bowl until smooth; gradually stir into stew.
 Stir in peas.
-Cover and cook on high for 30 minutes or until thickened.
+Cover and cook on high until thickened, 30 minutes.
 Yield: 8 servings (3 quarts).

 Reviews for Slow Cooker Beef Vegetable Stew

 "Using previous review's suggestions I lessened the water and added a 6oz. can of tomato paste for thickening.
 I also added frozen corn because we like it in our stews.
 I made it one day to eat the next to mellow flavors.
 Very Good."